Rebecca Goss

 Poet

-Her pamphlet Carousel, a collaborative venture with the photographer Chris Routledge was published by Guillemot Press in 2018.
-Her third collection, Girl (Carcanet, 2019), was shortlisted for the East Anglian book awards in 2019.
-She has been a recipient of grants from the Society of Authors including an Authors’ Foundation grant and the Roger Deakin award for a future collection about rural Suffolk lives.
+Her pamphlet Carousel, a collaborative venture with the photographer Chris Routledge, was published by Guillemot Press in 2018.
+Her third collection, Girl (Carcanet, 2019), was shortlisted for the East Anglian Book Awards in 2019.
+She has been a recipient of grants from the Society of Authors, including the Roger Deakin Award for her fourth collection, Latch (Carcanet, 2023), which explores emotional and physical connections to the Suffolk landscape.

-Rebecca has worked as a writing mentor and tutor of creative writing for over twenty years.
+Rebecca has worked as a writing mentor and creative writing tutor for over 20 years.
 She has taught for the Arvon Foundation, the Poetry Society, the Poetry School and the University of East Anglia.
-In 2018–19 Rebecca was Creative Writing Fellow at Liverpool John Moores University.
-A passionate advocate of interdisciplinary projects, she has been involved in numerous collaborative events with medics, scientists and artists.
+In 2018–19, Rebecca was a Creative Writing Fellow at Liverpool John Moores University.
+A passionate advocate of interdisciplinary projects, she has been involved in numerous collaborative events with medics, scientists and artists, including her Wellcome Trust/Royal Society of Chemistry-supported project ‘Nomenclature’, which looks at the voices of mothers working in science.